ajitpawar/Structura/Logs/Semi-weekly Scrum/Mar 23 - Mar 26.md

 ####Vaishali Deswal

-* Comipled questions for the quiz feature for Binary Search tree
+* Compiled questions for the quiz feature for Binary Search tree

 ####Ishan Thukral